Tom Furness, Founder

 In 2015 she received the Trailblazer Award from Indiecade and was awarded the Nextant Prize from the Virtual World Society in 2016.

 Trond works at the intersection of AR / VR, games, education, and medicine, starting in 2003 at the HITLab NZ.
-Today, he is Director of Development at Virtual Therapeutics and Co-Founder of the Seattle Immersive Technology Association, a non-profit dedicate to the AR/VR community in the Seattle area.
+Today, he is Director of Development at Virtual Therapeutics, a company exploring how to use VR for therapy.

 Trond is a strong believer in the power of hackathons and other events that encourage people to get their hands dirty building things in Virtual Worlds, and has helped organized over 10 events in Seattle and around the world.